 What are the differences between groups?

 Only their swim times.
-Groups A and B swim on alternate evenings and groups C and D swim in the mornings, with additional optional swims available.
-See the current schedule for details.
+See our current schedule is available on our Schedules and Fees page.
 All groups have swimmers with a wide range of swimming abilities and ages.

 Do I need a medical certificate?